adrienkaiser/findDWIorientation/README.md

 > MF 11 = (0,0,-1) (-1,0,0) (0,1,0)     | 0.624954              0.719616                     0.89726
 > The measurement frame MF 13 : (1,0,0) (0,-1,0) (0,0,1) (AvgFibLen=1.52304) will be used.
 > Running: ['matlab', '-nodisplay', '-r', "addpath('/path/to/ScriptFolder'); PlotLengthValues('/path/to/OutputFolder')"]
+> The MF corrected DWI has been written: OutputFolder/dwi_MFcorrected.nhdr
 > Execution time = 699 s = 11 m 39 s
 ```